MatejMihailovic/witcher-graph-rag/README.md

 ```

 ## 🎯 TODOs / Future Improvements
-✅ Experiment with different embedding models.
+✅ Experiment with different embedding models

 ✅ Fine-tune QueryParam settings for faster and more relevant responses.

 ✅ Add support for more books from "The Witcher" franchise.

 🔲 Improve response formatting.

 🔲 Add a frontend UI instead of Gradio.